StrangeBeeCorp/docs/docs/thehive/operations/monitoring.md

 ## Step 4: Verify your monitoring setup

-Let's make sure everything is working together:
+Make sure everything is working together:

 1. Generate some activity in TheHive.